-For those of us who grew up Adventist, we think of “temperance” as abstinence from alcohol, tobacco, and drugs.
-We might also think of it as abstinence from coffee and tea, chocolate, carbonated beverages, baking powder/soda, mustard, vinegar, and spices.
-(If you are Adventist, you know why.
-If you don’t know why, ask an Adventist who grew up in the church.)
-Many Adventists still adhere to these prohibitions, but not everyone does.
-In Adventist Vegetarian Diabetics, we accept all opinions as just that—opinions, hopefully based on your personal research and experience and not hearsay (aka the “testimony” of a third party).
-You are free to use coffee or not, to eat totally vegan or not, to have an occasional glass of wine with dinner, or to avoid all medicines and mouthwash with alcohol, to eat low-carb high-fat, high-carb low/no-fat, or simply be ADA-compliant.
-You are not free to condemn or criticize the choices of other members in this group.
-However, you are welcome to post links to articles that you feel support your opinions, practices, and lifestyle.
-All articles are open for intelligent, mature, thoughtful discussion.
+Those of us who grew up Adventist think of “temperance” as abstinence (from the word “abstemiousness”) from alcohol, tobacco, and drugs.
+We were also taught to think of it as abstinence from coffee and tea, chocolate, carbonated beverages, baking powder/soda, mustard, vinegar, and spices.
+Many Adventists still adhere to these 19th-century prohibitions, but not everyone does.
+In Adventist Vegetarian Diabetics, you are free to use coffee or not, to eat totally vegan or not, to have an occasional glass of wine with dinner, to avoid all medicines and mouthwash with alcohol, to eat low-carb high-fat, high-carb low/no-fat, or simply be ADA-compliant.
+You are welcome to share what works for you, but you are not allowed to condemn or criticize the choices of other members in this group.
+And here’s why.

-What I believe is “temperance” for a diabetic is abstaining from any foods, beverages, or practices that will harm your body and make your diabetes worse.
-Fair enough?
+“Temperance” for a diabetic is abstaining from any foods, beverages, or practices that will harm your body and make your diabetes worse.
 For me, that includes most chemical additives, high fructose corn syrup, GMO foods, most artificial sweeteners (especially aspartame, as it’s a trigger for migraines), and MSG (also a trigger for migraines).
 For the lactose-intolerant, it would be dairy products.
 For those with celiac disease, it would be gluten.
-Some people have specific food allergies, typical or unusual.
-I’ve known people who are allergic to blueberries, to avocados, to rice.
-Others may choose to avoid all soy products or processed meat containing nitrites/nitrates.
+For some diabetics with arthritis, it might include nightshades.
+Some people have other specific food allergies, such as to nuts, or have made choices to abstain from specific foods, such as soy.

 One of my pet peeves is the cliché, “Everything in moderation.”
-Domestic violence in moderation?
-Bank robbery in moderation?
+Is domestic violence okay in moderation?
+How about bank robbery in moderation?
 Absolutely not!
-I know that we diabetics would like to think we can eat anything as long as it’s “in moderation.”
-Not true!
+We diabetics would like to think we can eat anything as long as it’s “in moderation.”
+But that is simply not true!